 After it’s placement, the teeth may feel slippery but once your child begins to eat normally, the surfaces will even out and they won’t even realize the sealants are present.
 We will then evaluate your child’s sealants at each of their cleaning appointments to make sure they are still present or if they need any touch-up.

 After the dental sealants are placed, they can last up to ten years with proper care.
 They can be an excellent way to stop spreading cavities because they serve as a protective layer between teeth and plaque.
 Since they go on the top of the teeth, however, it’s still extremely important to brush and floss between teeth.
 Dental sealants can be also be replaced if they are damaged or removed.
 Many adults also opt for dental sealants because it helps preserve the teeth.

 At Polkadot Pediatric Dentistry in Alpharetta, we can help you decide whether dental sealants are the right choice for your child.
-Depending on their tooth size and shape, our pediatric dentist, Dr. Nanna, would be happy to place dental sealants for your child.
+Depending on their tooth size and shape, our Pediatric Dentist in Roswell, Dr. Nanna, would be happy to place dental sealants for your child.
 For more information, please contact us to set up your appointment with your pediatric dentist.